Swivro/argon/docs/keyboard-shortcuts.md

-# Available keyboard shortcuts in Argon
+# Available keyboard shortcuts in Swivro Browser

 ## Windows and Linux